NeuralNetNinja1729/Plant-Disease-Detection/README.md

 # Plant Disease Detection

 This project is a web application that uses machine learning to detect diseases in plants from uploaded images.
+The backend is built using **Flask**, a lightweight and powerful Python web framework.

 ## Project Structure

 ```
 PLANT DISEASE DETECTION/
 ├── model/
+│   ├── trained_plant_disease_model.h5
-│   └── trained_plant_disease_model.h5
+│   └── plantDisease-2.ipynb
 ├── templates/
 │   ├── index.html
 │   └── index2.html